PaddlePaddle/Paddle/paddle/fluid/pir/drr/README.md

 	</tr>
 	<tr>
 		<td> <pre>drr::Tensor& NoneTensor()</pre></td>
-		<td> When the input Tensor of an Op is optional and not needed, NoneTensior needs to be used to hold the position</td>
+		<td> When the input Tensor of an Op is optional and not needed, NoneTensor needs to be used to occupy the place.</td>
 		<td> / </td>
 	</tr>
 	<tr>